OMPH School Background and Administration

 The LabLearner program strengthens the OMPH STEM program, as it supports Science, Technology, Math, and Language Arts in a very hands-on approach to learning.
 Students are challenged in their cognitive learning as they approach science concepts, critical thinking, and problem-solving in a lab environment.

 We are Proud of the Facts!

 - Expanded playground area, including grass fields for exercise and play

 - Bus transportation to Ephrata, ELANCO, Cocalico, Conestoga Valley, Pequea Valley, Manheim, Warwick, and Manheim Township

-- Latest Technology: access to Diocesan WAN, SMART Boards for all grades, Computer Lab, classroom and library computers, two class sets of iPads, LabLearner Science Laboratory, Chromebooks for each Middle School student.
+- Latest Technology: access to Diocesan WAN, SMART Boards for all grades, Computer Lab, classroom and library computers, two class sets of iPads, LabLearner Science Laboratory, Chromebooks for each Fifth through Eighth Grade student.